 The gothic castle was divided into the upper and lower parts.
 The lower one was a three-story building, containing utility rooms, an armory, apartments for court service, dungeons and stables.
 In the upper castle there were residential buildings with representative ducal chambers.
 Rotunda acting as a castle chapel remained in the courtyard, surrounded by a triple wall with towers.
 In addition to the chapel in the courtyard, there was a tower standing to this day, constituting the place of the last refuge, as well as performing residential, prison and watch-keeping functions.
 It was built of stones on a plan similar to a square.
 In its present form, it has eight floors, the top is crowned with machicolation and bay windows.

-The second preserved element of the castle is the romanesque rotunda of St. Nicholas from the 12th century, which served as a castle chapel and a castle church.
+Romanesque rotunda of St. Nicholas from the 11th or 12th century served as a castle chapel and earlier as a hillfort church.
 It is made of flat limestone blocks on a circular plan with a horseshoe apse.
 The height of the nave is 13 meters, the apse is 6,8 meters, and the total height of the rotunda is about 15 meters.
 The entrance portal was placed on the west side of the nave.
 Inside, in the northern, specially thickened part of the nave, a single-speed staircase leading to the matroneum was placed in the wall thickness – a kind of balcony supported on two columns and four semi-columns.
 Its present appearance is the effect of post-war reconstruction.
 At the top of the stairs there is a walled romanesque portal which decorated the passage to the palatium.
 In the apse there are two romanesque windows.

 Until today, from the original Cieszyn castle survived the so-called the Piast Tower, the romanesque rotunda, the remains of the ground floor of the gate tower, relics of the 16th century kitchen and the lower part of the corner, round tower.
 Rotunda of St. Nicholas is one of the oldest and most valuable monuments of Polish construction.
 It presents a very high level both in terms of construction technique and spatial program.
 The castle is open to visitors every day during the winter from 9 to 16 and in the summer from 9 to 19.